Crabbex/Crabbex/README.md

 Hi!
-I'm a beginner programmer and a student trying to learn Python.
+I'm a beginner programmer and a student learning Python.